How to feed the hungry, protect health professionals, aid refugees and support service workers during the pandemic - Local News 8

 The International Rescue Committee is scaling up its response in these areas: providing additional protective gear, increasing funding to minimize supply chain disruptions and bringing in more medical staff across affected areas.
 Oxfam is increasing the delivery of soap, clean water and other sanitation services.

-Mercy Corps in countries like the Democratic Republic of Congo, Lebanon and Yemen is helping with clean water and other essential support for sanitation and hygiene.
-They are also continuing there efforts to provide basic needs Syrian people fleeing conflict.
+Mercy Corps, in countries like the Democratic Republic of Congo, Lebanon and Yemen, is helping with clean water and other essential support for sanitation and hygiene.
+They are also continuing their efforts to provide basic needs to Syrians fleeing conflict.

 Supporting service workers